prettydiff/share-file-systems/readme.md

 ## Features
 * Point-to-point communications, no servers and no third party.
-* App loads a graphic user interface in the browser at under 0.2 seconds with full state restoration.
+* 0.2 seconds for graphic user interface to with full state restoration in Chrome.
 * End-to-end encryption.
 * Share anything you want and communicate between your personal devices or allow discretionary sharing with friends and family.
 * Works the same on Windows, Linux, and Mac OSX on modern terminals and modern browsers.